 As we have seen, there are discrepancies between the use of ice baths with the aim of reducing fatigue or improving recovery.
 We cannot argue that there seems to be a certain benefit when we apply cryotherapy either subjectively in the perception of the person who receives it or objectively when we evaluate parameters such as blood lactate or performance.
 However, we have not detailed which is the most effective strategy.
 In this sense, all the studies apply different protocols in terms of time, temperature and form of application.

 In order to give a general recommendation, we will look at the meta-analysis I have previously reviewed by Hohenauer and collaborators, but always keep in mind that each case is different (3).
 The recommendation that seems to be useful for muscle recovery is to take an average of 13 minutes in a cold-water bath at 10ºC, although a cold-water bath at 10ºC may vary between 10 and 24 minutes.
 This immersion of affected muscles seems to be effective in reducing DOMS sensation in trained individuals and promoting RPE.
+To mesure training sessions you can use a Vitruve device.
 However, a reference protocol has yet to be established in order to know objectively whether this dive strongly supports faster recovery or better “performance.”

 - Bleakley C, McDonough S, Gardner E, Baxter GD, Hopkins JT, Davison GW.
 Cold‐water immersion (cryotherapy) for preventing and treating muscle soreness after exercise.
 Cochrane Database of Systematic Reviews.
 2012(2).